-- Access to an OpenShift Container Platform cluster using an account with cluster-admin and Operator installation permissions. - You must have at least three worker nodes in the Red Hat OpenShift Container Platform cluster. - For additional resource requirements, see the Planning your deployment guide.
+- Access to an OpenShift Container Platform cluster using an account with cluster-admin and operator installation permissions. - You must have at least three worker nodes in the Red Hat OpenShift Container Platform cluster.
+Each node should include one disk and requires 3 disks (PVs).
+However, one PV remains eventually unused by default.
+This is an expected behavior. - For additional resource requirements, see the Planning your deployment guide.

-• When you need to override the cluster-wide default node selector for OpenShift Data Foundation, you can use the following command in the command line interface to specify a blank node selector for the openshift-storage namespace (create openshift-storage namespace in this case):
+• When you need to override the cluster-wide default node selector for OpenShift Data Foundation, you can use the following command to specify a blank node selector for the openshift-storage namespace (create openshift-storage namespace in this case):